-Further, flat and even surface, such as that of the table, prevents you from capturing crooked photos.
+Further, a flat and even surface, such as that of the table, prevents you from capturing crooked photos.
 When this occurs, you would need to spend time straightening and aligning the image as crooked photographs would be uncomfortable to look at.

-Some smartphone devices contain an internal image stabilization feature, but this, too, can have some limitations that might require you to use an image stabilization equipment like a tripod.
+Some smartphone devices contain an internal image stabilization feature, but this, too, can have some limitations that might require you to use image stabilization equipment like a tripod.

 A tripod helps reduce camera shake which is the primary culprit behind blurry, out-of-focus, unclear jewelry images.
 In choosing the right tripod, consider the quality and the length of the tripod legs, its materials, and the head where you can mount your smartphone device.

-Some tripods available in the market are equipped with more features that eliminate other possible causes of camera shake.
+Some tripods in the market are equipped with more features that eliminate other possible causes of camera shake.
 For instance, this aluminum iPhone tripod comes with a detachable Bluetooth camera shutter.
 Equipment like this ensures that your phone is stable and free from external factors that could cause blurriness such as camera straps and your hands.